andreafiori/entilocali/README.md

-Zend2 Comment System
+Zend2 CMS with API service
 =======================

+This web application is work in progress...

 Introduction
 ------------
-Zend framework 2 web application with a form to post a comments on a single web page.
-The frontend has <a href="http://getbootstrap.com/" target="_blank">Twitter Bootstrap 3</a> integrated.
-This is a demo to show the most common Zend features.
+This web application will have a Content Management System to handle contents, blog posts, photo and video.
+There will be some module to manage documents for an Italian municipality.

 Installation
 ------------

 Get a working copy of this project is to clone the repository and use `composer` to install dependencies using the `create-project` command:

     php composer.phar self-update
     php composer.phar install